nielsvm/acquia_purge/README.txt

 ║                          ║       ║ $conf['acquia_purge_stripports'] = [80];  ║
 ║ acquia_purge_cron        ║ FALSE ║ Once set to TRUE, this will switch the    ║
 ║                          ║       ║ queue processing entirely to cron and     ║
-║                          ║       ║ disable the client-side progressbar.
+║                          ║       ║ disable the client-side progress-bar.
 Do  ║
 ║                          ║       ║ keep an eye on 'drush ap-list' once       ║
 ║                          ║       ║ enabled as the queue can grow too fast    ║
 ║                          ║       ║ requiring a cron interval increase.       ║